Skip to content

 Under the Hood

-When you use the search syntax, LogChef converts it to optimized Clickhouse SQL queries:
+When you use LogchefQL, LogChef converts it to optimized ClickHouse SQL queries:

-• The ~ and !~ operators use Clickhouse’s positionCaseInsensitive function for partial matches
+• The ~ and !~ operators use ClickHouse’s positionCaseInsensitive function for efficient partial matches

 • A default time range and limit is automatically applied